Country selection

 GIN-6 indicates that applications submitted during the first week of each month will be discussed at the regular monthly meeting.
 It also explains that a minimum of three (3) weeks is required between the submission and its review by CNERS.
 The CNERS Administrative Assistant will provide the applicant an acknowledgement of receipt and keep all files in the CNERS archives.
 GIN-12 states that committee members should have a copy of the protocol for review at least six (6) working days before the committee session.

 DecreeNoD218 states that the appointment of CNERS committee members is valid for three (3) years and is renewable.
 Members must have no conflict of interest with the protocols under review.
 GIN-5 indicates that the quorum required for voting is nine (9) members.
-Per GIN-5, if necessary, the CNERS may use independent consultants to provide specific expertise in reviewing the proposed research protocols.
+Per GIN-5, if necessary, CNERS may use independent consultants to provide specific expertise in reviewing the proposed research protocols.
 These consultants may be specialists in ethics, law, in a particular disease or methodology, or be representatives of specific communities, patients, or special interest groups.
-If necessary, the CNERS can also invite the PI.
+If necessary, CNERS can also invite the PI.
 Further, GIN-13 recommends changing one-third of the membership at a time, which helps to train new members and remain efficient during the transition.

 For detailed CNERS procedures and information on other administrative processes, see DecreeNoD218 and GIN-5.